-This Honey Sriracha Salmon Sheet Pan Dinner is delicious and simple.
+This Honey Sriracha Salmon Recipe is delicious and simple.
 Done in 30 minutes, this healthy dinner is paleo, gluten free and easy to make!
-Made on one pan – it’s quick and simple to make and clean up!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

 If you’re looking for a quick, easy dinner – look no further.
 This Honey Sriracha Salmon is so simple to make and super flavorful.
 You only need 7 ingredients and about 35 minutes to make it.

 We love a good sheet pan dinner (these are some of our favorite Healthy Sheet Pan Recipes!) and salmon defrosts and cooks super fast – making it perfect for those nights when you’re short on time.

 This salmon is coated with a mix of honey, sriracha and garlic and almost creates a glaze-like effect when it’s baked in the oven.
 It’s the perfect combo of sweet and spicy!
 We like to finish it with a little bit of lime juice for even more flavor!